Sheffield United W.F.C.: History

 In his role as Sheffield United's Community Officer, Tony Currie founded a female team called Sheffield Hallam United in 1993.
 When this team folded after five seasons, one of Currie's coaches Andy Keenan began hosting sessions for Year Five girls in Heeley.
 Despite only five players attending the first training session, they entered a local youth league in 1998–99 as Sheffield United Community Girls.

 In 2002, an adult East Midlands Regional Women's Football League club called Sheffield Inter (formerly Inter Owls) were close to folding and Sheffield United Community Girls and Ladies successfully bid to take their place in 2002–03.
 Under new manager Derek Baxby the club finished 5th in its first season, 3rd in its second season and then finished as runners-up to Derby County in 2004–05.
 Inspired by 75-goal striker Jodie Michalska, the club secured promotion to the Midland Combination Women's Football League in 2005–06.

 In July 2022 it was announced that all league and cup matches in the 2022–23 season would be played at Bramall Lane.

 In December 2024, it was announced that COH Sports had completed the purchase of Blades Leisure Ltd., the company that owned the team.
 It was reported that COH Sports had been created by a group of American investors.

-Sheffield finished bottom of the league in the 2024–25 Women's Championship, but avoided relegation due to Blackburn Rovers failing to meet the league's minimum standards and consequently being relegated.
+Sheffield United finished bottom of the league in the 2024–25 Women's Championship, but avoided relegation due to Blackburn Rovers failing to meet the league's minimum standards and consequently being relegated.
+On 30 September 2025, it was announced that the club and manager Ash Thompson had mutually agreed to terminate Thompson's contract, with Luke Turner being named as interim manager.